isberg1/puppet-manifest-validation-and-linting-on-commit/README.md

 sudo apt-get install puppet-lint
 ```

-if you install them using other methods, make sure puppet and pupp-lint is in your PATH.
+if you install them using other methods, make sure puppet and puppet-lint is in your PATH.
 clone this repo and move to the new directory

 ```
 git clone https://github.com/isberg1/puppet-manifest-validatione-and-linting-on-commit.git
-cd puppet-manifest-validatione-and-linting-on-commit
+cd puppet-manifest-validation-and-linting-on-commit
 ```
 next open the file 'helloworld/manifests/motd.pp' in a text editor, and introduce i syntax error like